VeinDevTtv/gt3-tracker/README.md

 ## Recent Updates

-The application has been enhanced with two major new features:
+The application has been enhanced with several major new features:

-1. **AI Assistant**: Using OpenAI's API, you can now ask questions about your savings progress and receive personalized insights, advice, and encouragement based on your current stats.
+1. **AI Assistant**: Now supporting multiple providers:
+   - OpenAI's API for GPT models
+   - Microsoft Azure OpenAI API
+   - Anthropic Claude API
+   - Ollama for local AI model hosting

 2. **Dedicated Settings Page**: All configuration options have been moved to a separate settings page, giving the main tracking interface a cleaner, more focused design.